Sea-Grapes/sveltemd/experiments/ideas.md

 Pros
 - same freedom to use markdown as other features - you can have inline code blocks, latex, etc. go crazy with it
 - actually maybe not.
 I just realized the mdast will not detect code blocks that are invalid to escape them.
+  - actually perhaps it could be done by calling mdast inside every hast text node.
+But this may be slow idk.
 - probably 100% correct - can have code blocks in blockquotes and every other markdown feature

 Cons